The Justice and Responsibility League

 However, this inventory is apparently intended only for the forensic population and not for psychopaths who know how to elude the criminal justice system.

-I have only encountered about three or four psychopaths in organizational settings in the past.
+I have encountered about three or four psychopaths in organizational settings in the past.
 I observed they were frequently abusive, disregarding the feelings and rights of others; they caused disasters to everything they put their hands on.
 However, they appeared to never be found responsible for the harms they did.
 I always wonder how those who are neither emotionally nor socially intelligent (namely, they lack the basic leadership qualifications suggested by some researchers) operate so well, whereas nice people in the same settings are frequently reprimanded or punished.

 I have several tentative explanations: